 update this advice immediately if the time advised pursuant to clause 7.9.1A(a) changes.

 7.9.2.
-Clause 7.9.1(a) does not apply where System Management has issued a Dispatch Instruction or System Instruction, or an instruction given under clause 7.6A.3(a), to the Facility that requires synchronisation within one hour of the Dispatch Instruction, System Instruction or an instruction given under clause 7.6A.3(a), being issued.
+Clause 7.9.1(a) does not apply where System Management has issued a Dispatch Instruction or an Operating Instruction, or an instruction given under clause 7.6A.3(a), to the Facility that requires synchronisation within one hour of the Dispatch Instruction, the Operating Instruction or an instruction given under clause 7.6A.3(a), being issued.

 7.9.3.
 System Management may request that a Market Participant who has given a confirmation under clause 7.9.1 provide further notification to System Management immediately before synchronisation of the Facility, and the relevant Market Participant must comply with the request.